Maitum anthropomorphic pottery: Discovery

 The information about “potteries bearing human forms encountered while treasure hunting for Pacific War treasures” was shared through a phone call, on June 3, 1991, between a consulting geologist named Michael Spadafora and an archaeologist named Eusebio Dizon.
 Three days after, the archaeologist received photographs of exceptional artifacts collected by local residents.
 The artifacts have high probability of significance not only to the history of Maguindanao, but also to the entire Philippine prehistory.
-That's why when they found a fund sponsor for Dizon's trip to Mindanao, he still went despite the unpredictable climate and safety risks.
+That is why when they found a fund sponsor for Dizon's trip to Mindanao, he still went despite the unpredictable climate and safety risks.

 The Maitum Archaeological Project of the National Museum team formally started on November 6, 1991.
 Ayub Cave, now referred to as Pinol Cave, is a Miocene limestone formation located approximately 1,000 meters due south of the Mindanao shoreline with an elevation of 6 meters.
 The site is on the coastal area of Pinol, Maitum (formerly a part of South Cotobato Province), Sarangani.
 The first phase of the excavation ended in December 1991, the second was from April 8 to May 3, 1992, and the third and final phase was from January 17 to February 15, 1995.

-Unfortunately, the conflict between the Armed Forces of the Philippines and the Moro Islamic Liberation Front (MILF) during the 70's resulted in irreversible casualties in this historical site.
+The conflict between the Armed Forces of the Philippines and the Moro Islamic Liberation Front (MILF) during the 70's resulted in irreversible casualties in this historical site.
 It threatened future discoveries and prevented preservation.
 No complete Maitum jar in the form of a female has survived, but there are still evidence of its existence such as the many pottery shards of female breasts.
 This is an indication of equality in terms of the practice of jar burials.

 Altogether, a total of 29 burial jars and approximately 33 baskets or about 4 cubic meters of archaeological material have been collected.
-Most of them are now in the possession and care of the National Museum while some are on display at the second level of Maitum Municipal Hall in an exhibit called as "The Treasures of Maitum".
-And because of its significance the Pinol Cave was declared by the National Museum of the Philippines as an “Important Cultural Property” on May 5, 2009.
+Most of them are now in the possession and care of the National Museum while some are on display at the second level of Maitum Municipal Hall in an exhibit called, "The Treasures of Maitum".
+And because of its significance, the Pinol Cave was declared by the National Museum of the Philippines as an “Important Cultural Property” on May 5, 2009.